Amplifying Feedback

 Global heating is causing more global heating.

-Here are nine “amplifying feedbacks” driving this heating: Each feedback is a “self-reinforcing, circular chain of cause-and-effect”, like this “permafrost feedback cycle”.
+Here are nine “self-amplifying feedback cycles” driving this heating.
+These cycles are “self-reinforcing, circular chains of cause-and-effect”, like the “permafrost feedback cycle”.

 The permafrost feedback